How to Stop Rain From Coming Through Window Screen

 Leaf Blower to Eliminate Any Leaves

-• Place your leaf blower on a hard, level surface or plug it into an extension cord/power strip with added support if it falls over while operating.
-Always wear safety goggles and ear protection when using this device, as the airflow can harm human eyes and ears under certain conditions.
+7. Place your leaf blower on a hard, level surface or plug it into an extension cord/power strip with added support in case it falls over while operating.
+Always wear safety goggles and ear protection when using this device, as the airflow can inflict harm to human eyes and ears under certain conditions.

-• Invest in water-resistant paint if possible to paint exposed concrete, metal, or wood surfaces around your home.
-This relatively cheap solution will only add roughly $1-2 to your monthly expenses if you want to stick with low-quality products.
-Make sure the paint does not contain toxic chemicals that can harm humans or pets!
+9. Invest in water-resistant paint if possible to paint exposed concrete, metal, or wood surfaces around your home.
+This is a relatively cheap solution and will only add roughly $1-2 to your monthly expenses if you want to stick with low-quality products.
+Make sure that the paint does not contain toxic chemicals that can harm humans or pets!

 Install An Overhanging Awning: